tbt-post/consul-py/README.md

 Any python service can register and send heartbeats to consul agent.

-WARNING: This module is for python2 and doesn't maintained anymore.
+WARNING: This module is for python2 and is not maintained anymore.
 For python3 see https://github.com/dkdhub/py-consul-tiny

 # Usage with tornado